SARAH clark said no to

 PROVEN COALITION BUILDER

 Sarah's strength lies in bringing people together to achieve real results.
+She worked with families, community leaders, and board members to stop the mass school closure plan in 2024.
 As the leader of the Early Learning Action Alliance, she transformed a deadlocked coalition into a unified force by meeting individually with stakeholders, understanding their needs, and crafting solutions that worked for everyone.
 She applies this same collaborative approach to her school board service, working across differences to address crucial issues like budget challenges and school safety while ensuring community voices are heard in every decision.

 MORE ABOUT SARAH

-• Seattle Public Schools Attended: Madrona Elementary, Washington Middle School, Garfield High School
+Seattle Public Schools Attended: West Woodland Elementary, Madrona Elementary, Washington Middle School, Garfield High School

 SARAH’S VISION FOR SEATTLE SCHOOLS

-Sarah Clark ran to be appointed in District 2’s vacant School Board seat in Spring 2024 because she saw a void in common sense leadership and felt called to drive education reform for Seattle’s children.
+Sarah Clark ran to be appointed in District 2’s vacant School Board seat in Spring 2024 because she saw a void in common sense leadership and felt called to improve education for Seattle’s children.
 Here’s what she considers primary priorities for Seattle Public Schools and the Seattle School Board:

 SEATTLE SCHOOLS MUST BE SAFER FOR STUDENTS